SemenovaLiza/pets_charity_spreadsheets/README.md

 ## Documentation

-Documentation is available at http://127.0.0.1:8000/docs - automatically generated Swagger documentation.
+Documentation is available when project is running at http://127.0.0.1:8000/docs - automatically generated Swagger documentation.

+# Author
+Elizaveta Semenova